ISYS 198 Information Systems Spreadsheet Make-Up (Unit: 1)

 ISYS 856 Enterprise Mobile Applications (Units: 3)

-Focus on enterprise mobile technologies in the workplace that enable new business models to connect customers and enterprises; Design Thinking methodology to facilitate the creative design of enterprise mobile strategy and solutions; employment of Enterprise Resource Planning (ERP) mobile development platform to help prototype and develop innovative mobile solutions.
+Focus on mobile enterprise technologies in the workplace that enable new business models to connect customers and enterprises; Design Thinking methodology to facilitate the creative design of enterprise mobile strategy and solutions; employment of Enterprise Resource Planning (ERP) mobile development platform to help prototype and develop innovative mobile solutions.
+Activity.
 (Plus-minus letter grade only)

 ISYS 869 Business Process Management (Units: 3)